 Wi-Fi is both a blessing and a curse.
 When it works well, you can easily use your gadgets anywhere in your house or office without wires tying you to one spot.
 When it doesn’t work right, it can be incredibly frustrating.

-How many times have you clicked on an email or a web link and waited, and waited?
-You can’t know for sure if it is your gadget, your Wi-Fi or the website that’s holding up progress.
+How many times have you clicked on an email or a web link and waited … and waited?
+You can’t know for sure if it’s your gadget, your Wi-Fi or the website that’s holding up progress.
 All too often, the fault is with your Wi-Fi signal.

-The hardware you’re looking to buy is helpfully called a “range extender,” or sometimes a “repeater.”
-Basically, you put the gadget near the edge of your router’s range; it pulls in your Wi-Fi signal and then it rebroadcasts the signal with more power on a different Wi-Fi channel.
+The hardware you’re looking to buy is called a “range extender” or sometimes a “repeater.”
+Basically, you put the gadget near the edge of your router’s range, where it pulls in your Wi-Fi signal and rebroadcasts it with more power on a different Wi-Fi channel.

 As you move around your building, your gadget will automatically switch to the strongest signal.
 And because the extender connects to your network via Wi-Fi, it doesn’t need an internet cable connection.
 You can place your extender anywhere you have a standard electrical socket.

 Here’s what a typical extender looks like.

 Just one extender can help you cover a huge area your existing Wi-Fi doesn’t reach well.
 For an even bigger area, like a large office, you can get a few extenders and place them strategically along the edges of your existing signal to get the coverage you need.

 Just so you’re aware, gadgets connected to an extender will get a slower connection speed than they do when using your main router.
 That’s because the extender has to receive the Wi-Fi signal, then rebroadcast it — and do the same thing the other way.
 If you need a super-fast connection everywhere in your building, a better idea is to set up multiple routers, or access points, wired to a central router.
 But that’s a whole other article.